Crochet Earrings: 15 Design Ideas + a Free 20-Minute Pattern

 13. Tassel Drop Crochet Earrings

 Combine a small crochet medallion (single crochet circle) with a bundle of yarn tassels.
 Wrap yarn around a cardboard template 20 times, tie at the top, cut the bottom loops, and attach to the medallion.
 The key is keeping the tassels neat and even.
 These trendy earrings are everywhere right now and are surprisingly simple to make.
-Use vibrant colors like coral, turquoise, or emerald green.
+Use bold colors like coral, turquoise, or emerald green.

 14. Crochet Heart Earrings